 My first professional position after college was being the Plant Engineer of a geothermal power plant north of El Centro, California.
 It was an environment of piping, metal, hissing steam, pumps the size of automobiles, and large, ear-piercing turbine generators.

-Being new on the job and wanting to demonstrate that I’m as capable as anyone else, I got in the truck and proceeded to move the vehicle as directed.
+Being new on the job and wanting to demonstrate that I’m as capable as anyone else, I got in the truck and moved the vehicle as directed.

-While in the process of moving it, a voice in my head screamed, “First, you must find out if it’s a manual or automatic transmission.”
+While moving it, a voice in my head screamed, “First, you must find out if it’s a manual or automatic transmission.”
 But, instead of making that determination, I continued to operate the truck until I had moved it to an appropriate place.

 Once that was done, I looked down at the pedals.
 It was a manual transmission.